Publications

 IJPRAI, June 2024

 In the field of medical imaging, accurate diagnosis heavily relies on effective image enhancement tech- niques, particularly for X-ray images.
 Existing methods often suffer from various challenges in enhancing such images.
 These methods either must sacrifice global image characteristics over local image charac- teristics or vice versa.
 This study introduces a novel approach, called G-CLAHE (Global Contrast-Limited Adaptive Histogram Equalization), that perfectly suits medical imaging, with a focus on X-rays.
 Conceptu- ally, this novel method adapts both Global Histogram Equalization (GHE) and Limited Adaptive Histogram Equalization (CLAHE) to preserve both local and global image characteristics after enhancement.
-G- CLAHE demonstrates significant improvements over current state-of-the-art algorithms, effectively ad- dressing their limitations and enhancing the quality of X-ray images for enhanced diagnostic accuracy.Efficient Policy Reusability in Reinforcement Learning
+G- CLAHE demonstrates significant improvements over current state-of-the-art algorithms, effectively ad- dressing their limitations and enhancing the quality of X-ray images for enhanced diagnostic accuracy.Model Reusability in Reinforcement Learning

 KDD 2024 (Submitted)